ankane/ducklake-ruby/README.md

 Note: This feature is experimental and does not prevent the DuckDB engine from writing files via `sql`

-Connect to the data lake in read-only mode
+Connect to the catalog in read-only mode

 ```ruby
 DuckLake::Client.new(read_only: true, ...)